Vyral/base-template/_posts/2024-12-18-what-s-going-on-with-the-caltrans-houses-in-south-pasadena.md

   already closed and three more in escrow after being vacant for years.
 pullquote: >-
-  While they need work, they present a great opportunity for buyers ready to invest and make these houses homes again.
+  While they need work, they present a great opportunity for buyers ready to invest and make these houses feel like homes again
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false